-As SEO professionals, copywriters and all around mad-crazy marketing gals, we get to think about fancy things like, “How are we going to use this keyword without totally bollixing the whole marketing aspect?”
-That’s always a fun consideration.
-Building Campaigns Around Key Words and Phrases: SEO, Marketing, Social Media, what’s it all about?
+As SEO professionals, copywriters, and all-around mad-crazy marketing gals, we get to think about fancy things like, “How are we going to use this keyword without totally bollixing the whole marketing aspect?”
+That’s always a fun consideration when undertaking keyword marketing.

-Others might be, “How many times can we use this keyword without it looking spammy in that social media campaign?” and “Should we make this one word or two?
+Others might be, “How many times can we use this keyword phrase without it looking spammy in that social media campaign?” and “Should we make this one word or two?
 Which gets better clicks and doesn’t look weird?”

-Any time a single word can be broken into two (i.e. keyword vs. key word), you have an opportunity for ranking in the search engine results pages (SERPs).
-Whenever you pay attention to the terms your clients/customers use to describe your product, there is an opportunity for ranking.
-In fact, there are a lot more ranking opportunities than you might think, rolling around in your site’s content.
+Any time a single word can be broken into two (keyword vs. key word), you have an opportunity for ranking in the search engine results pages (SERPs).
+Whenever you pay attention to your target audience’s search queries and use them to describe your product, ranking is possible.
+In fact, there are a lot more ranking opportunities rolling around in your site’s content than you might think.

-Bonus Tip: Quickly check the terms found in your content with Google Webmaster Tools
+Bonus Tip: Quickly check the terms found in your content with Google Search Console

-Google Webmaster Tools – Verify your site and become a Google Webmaster.
+Verify your site and grab your GSC account.
 Why?
-Because it gives you a quick overview of important data you can use for your SEO campaign.
-For the purposes of this article, it shows you the words Google thinks your site is about.
+Because it gives you a quick overview of important data you can use for your SEO campaigns.
+Among that data are the words Google thinks your site is about.
 Be sure to analyze these as keyword suggestions; you may find some competitive keywords you didn’t know you were already showing for and that you can overtake by creating content.

 Whether monthly or semi-annually, also review for terms you may not want there.
 It’s almost guaranteed you’ll find some words that’ll make you do a “how’d that get in there” double take.
-Like it’s, which is 9th in our top 10.
+Like it’s, which was 9th in our top 10 for a while.
 Go figure.

 Did You Know: Traditional marketing uses key terms and phrases

-Yes, yes it does.
 Think about the latest commercials you’ve watched on television.
-How many times does a specific phrase get used?
+How many times does a specific phrase with popular keywords get used?
 A commercial about making your own baby food, for instance, might use “fresh, organic, baby food” four or five times before the 3-minute commercial is over.
 Serving up fresh keywords, kids, come get ’em!

-What’s that saying… twice is a mention, three times is a keyword, more is branding?
-Taking a lesson from traditional marketing, key words and phrases are simply the words you want your market to use in identifying your product or service.
+What’s that saying… twice is a mention, three times is a keyword, and more is branding?
+Taking a lesson from traditional marketing, keywords and phrases are simply the words you want your market to use in identifying your product or service.

 - Create a site page about red widgets.

-- Twitter a helpful tip about how red is a great color to get people excited about something.
-Use the hashtags #red #widgets.
+- Tweet a helpful tip about how red is a great color to get people excited about something.
+Use the hashtag #redwidgets.

-- Write a blog about how recent studies have proven that a spot of red on a website can up conversions by 3%, and offer your red widgets.
+- Write a blog about how recent studies have proven that a spot of red on a website can up conversions by 3% and offer your red widgets.
 Link this blog to the site page.
 Also link to the supporting study.

-- Send a tweet out about your new blog using hashtags #red #widgets.
+- Send a tweet out about your new blog post using the hashtag #redwidgets.
 Include a short, to-the-point line about the study.

-- Share your blog on Facebook, with a 10% off red widget sale from your company.
+- Share your blog post on Facebook with a 10% off red widget sale from your company.

-- Tweet about your 10% off red widget sale for those using hashtags #red #widgets.
+- Tweet about your 10% off red widget sale for those using the hashtag #redwidgets.

-- Post a video on YouTube about the psychological affects of red and the recent studies.
-Use a keyword /marketing rich title and description:
+- Post a video on YouTube about the psychological effects of red and the recent studies.
+Use a keyword- and marketing-rich title and description:

 - Title – Red Widgets Increase Site Conversions by 3%, Study Shows